cloudmesh-community/fa18-523-60/paper/paper.md

 #### Collection example:

-The following collection example for a person named *Corey* includes additional information such as age, status, and group [www-mongocollection].
+The following collection example for a person named *Corey* includes additional information such as age, status, and group [@www-mongocollection].

 ```
 {